Church of Our Lady of the Scapular–St. Stephen: St. Stephen the Martyr

 The parish of St. Stephen the Martyr was formed in 1848 and was originally located on Madison Avenue.
 A temporary church was erected and dedicated by then Bishop John Hughes on December 23, 1849.
 In 1853 the property was purchased by the New York and Harlem Railroad and a new church was built on 28th Street and opened March 5, 1854.
 The first pastor was Rev. Jeremiah W. Cummings.
 One of the parishioners around that time was Orestes Brownson.
-In an article on "Vocations to the Priesthood" that the plain spoken Cummings contributed to "Brownson's Review" of October, 1860, he severely criticized the management and mode of instruction in Catholic colleges and seminaries which he styled "cheap priest-factories".
+In an article on "Vocations to the Priesthood" that the plain spoken Cummings contributed to "Brownson's Review" of October 1860, he severely criticized the management and mode of instruction in Catholic colleges and seminaries which he styled "cheap priest-factories".
 This aroused a bitter controversy, and brought out one of the noted essays by Archbishop Hughes, his "Reflections on the Catholic Press".
 "Under the administration of Dr. Cummings St. Stephen's, which he had completed in March, 1854, became the most fashionable and most frequented church in New York, its sermons and music making it a local attraction."
 During the 1860s St. Stephen's was one of the largest and most influential Catholic congregations in New York.

 Cummings died in January 1866 after a long illness that incapacitated him for active service.
 He was succeeded by assistant pastor Rev. Edward McGlynn.
 Future Bishop of Buffalo, Charles H. Colton's first assignment after his ordination in 1876 was as a curate at Stephen's.
 He remained there for ten years, his duties including the chaplaincy at Bellevue.
 In 1879, Charles Edward McDonnell, (later Bishop of Brooklyn) was also curate at St. Stephen's.
+In 1877 Henry Gordon Thunder, Sr. was appointed organist and choirmaster at the church.

 No less plain spoken than his predecessor, Rev. McGlynn was reprimanded by Archbishop John McCloskey, who required McGlynn to refrain from defending in public the views of Henry George, which some considered bordering on socialism.
 McGlynn subsequently ran afoul of Archbishop Michael Corrigan for McGlynn's open endorsement of George's mayoral campaign.
 In January 1877, Corrigan removed McGlynn from the pastorate of St. Stephen's for insubordination.
 Father Colton became pastor in February 1877 and founded the parish school.
 On June 10, 1903, Colton was appointed the fourth Bishop of Buffalo.
 He was succeeded by Thomas Francis Cusack, auxiliary bishop of New York, who served as pastor of St. Stephen's Church from 1904 to July 5, 1915, when he was named Bishop of Albany.
 At that time, the parish maintained the Presentation Day Nursery on East 32nd St., which allowed mothers to work; and St. Stephen's Inn at East 31st St., an affordable residence for young working women.
 Fr.
 Francis Cummings became pastor in 1919; he installed electric lighting in the church.

 The Carmelites took over administration of the parish in 1988.
 In 1990, the parish of Our Lady of the Scapular merged with the parish of St. Stephen the Martyr.